Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 #### 2.2.
 Server
 The Server component is responsible for handling Client requests, managing the database, and sending video game files to the Client.
 Before a Server is ready to accept clients, it must connect to the database to access information about video games and user accounts:
 - At the start of the first run of your Server, it must read data from the files located in the `Resources` folder and import it to the database.
-This process in explained with more detail in [section 4](#4-import-the-necessary-data-from-the-Resources-folder)).
+This process is explained in more detail in [section 4](#4-import-the-necessary-data-from-the-Resources-folder)).
 - Your program must run a query on the database according to the received Request.
 - Every time a new account is created, the account credentials must be added to the database.
 - If a user requests to download a video game, you must update the number of times that the game has been downloaded by that user.